 Great Torrington holidays scandal – How fox hunting shames our town

-Like almost every fox hunt in the country, Great Torrington’s two local hunts – The Torrington Farmers Hunt and the Stevenstone Hunt – have brazenly trained their hounds on fox scent and slaughtered hundreds of foxes over the last 17 years, despite it being illegal to hunt wild mammals with dogs.
-You can read all about them in a previous post.
+Like almost every fox hunt in the country, Great Torrington’s two local hunts – The Torrington Farmers Hunt and the Stevenstone Hunt – have brazenly trained their hounds on fox scent and slaughtered hundreds of foxes over the years since the Hunting Act made it illegal to hunt wild mammals with a pack of dogs.
+You can read all about them in a previous post we’ve written.

 On Boxing Day the Torrington Farmers Hunt – an organised criminal gang – takes over the town centre.
-After their town centre jolly, where they break the law in numerous ways, they go out and kill foxes.
+After their town centre jolly, they go out and kill foxes.
 The town, district and county councils let it happen, even though the people involved are seasoned criminals.
 All this sits against a wider landscape where at least 85% of the British public want hunting with dogs banned forever.

 Our area is so badly impacted by these organised criminals that the local police force has been infiltrated by hunt criminals.
 One officer used to ride with the hunt and ran a hunt-related business on the side until – presumably – her bosses told her to shut it down.